 7.10.1 Any breathing hose shall permit free head movement without danger of being caught up, as subjectively assessed by test subjects.

-Testing shall be done in accordance with 8.3 and 8.16
+Testing shall be done in accordance with 8.3 and 8.16.

 7.10.2 The air flow when the load is applied shall not be reduced by more than 5 percent of the manufacturer’s minimum design flow rate.